Rain Gauge Data

 Submittals will be judged by a four-person panel with representatives from the Milwaukee Metropolitan Sewerage District (MMSD) and the business community.

 The kickoff meeting has been postponed.
-If you have any questions please call (414) 225-2222 or email email@example.com.
-To learn more about the Challenge, a kick-off meeting will be held at MMSD (260 W. Seeboth Street, Milwaukee WI) on Monday, March 30 at 4 pm.
-The meeting will be recorded and located on mmsd.com.
-After the meeting, register your team by emailing firstname.lastname@example.org the main contact person and a description of team members by April 10, 2020.
-No teams will be registered after April 10.
-Final submittals are due July 27, 2020, with awards notified by email in August.
+If you have any questions please call (414) 225-2222 or email firstname.lastname@example.org.
+To learn more about the Challenge, a kick-off meeting will be held at MMSD (260 W. Seeboth Street, Milwaukee WI) at a future date in the fall.
 The three winning submittals will be asked to present a short 10-minute description of their proposal at MMSD after the award notification.
 The winning submittals will be posted on the MMSD Fresh Coast Resource Center website.

 Changing weather patterns have resulted in shorter duration, higher intensity storms.
 In fact, the Midwest is experiencing the wettest period on record, and Milwaukee data shows the four highest annual rainfall amounts ever recorded occurred in the last twenty years.
 The 2010s decade was 8 inches of rainfall per year wetter than the 1940s decade.
 A warmer and wetter future is expected.
 Coupled with paved landscapes in our urban settings, these storms result in more urban runoff.
 In the Milwaukee region, this translates into more unanticipated water entering the Milwaukee Metropolitan Sewerage District’s system.